Why I developed this course

 I initially compiled this material to teach a series of workshops to a local tech writing firm in the San Francisco Bay area.
-They were convinced that they either needed to train their existing technical writers on how to document APIs, or they would have to let some of their writers go.
+They felt they either needed to train their existing technical writers on how to document APIs, or they would need to let some of their writers go.
 I taught a series of three workshops delivered in the evenings, spread over several weeks.

 These workshops were fast-paced and introduced the writers to a host of new tools, technologies, and workflows.
 Even for writers who had been working in the tech comm field for 20 years, API documentation presented new challenges and concepts.
 The tech landscape is so vast, even for writers who had detailed knowledge of one technology, their tech background didn’t always carry over into REST API documentation.

 Second, I knew that through feedback, I could refine the information and make it better.
-Almost no content is finished on its first release.
-Instead, content needs to iterate over a period of time through user testing and feedback.
-This is the case with help content, and it’s the same for course material as well.
-I’ve been giving both presentations and workshops on this content for several years now.
+Almost no content hits the mark on its first release.
+Instead, content needs to iterate a while through user testing and feedback.
+Just as this iterative review helps refine user documentation, the same principle applies to course material as well.
+I’ve given dozens of presentations and workshops on API documentation for several years now, and each time I’ve used the feedback to improve this content.

 Finally, the content would help drive traffic to my site.
+In fact, visits to the API documentation course pages outperform visits to my blog.
+I reflected on this traffic source in a blog post — see If writing is no longer a marketable skill, what is?
 How would people discover the material if they couldn’t find it online?
 If the material were only trapped in a print book or behind a firewall, it would be difficult to discover.
 Content is a rich information asset that draws traffic to any site.
 It’s what people primarily search for online.

 After putting the API doc on my site for some months, the feedback was positive.
 One person said: